animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Alternatively, a Spring Boot application may be a peer member of a {data-store-name} cluster.
+Alternatively, a Spring Boot application may be a peer member of a GemFire cluster.
 That is, the application itself is just another server in a cluster of servers that manages data.
 The Spring Boot application creates an "embedded", peer `Cache` instance when you annotate your application class with `@PeerCacheApplication`.